 If you haven’t already begun this practice, I encourage you to begin charting your menstrual cycle.
 Moon charting is the practice of keeping track of how the current day of your menstrual cycle aligns with the current phase of the moon.
 The completed moon chart then acts as a visual representation of the way your cycle of ovulating and menstruating lines up with the moon’s natural waxing and waning.

 Moon charting is important even if you aren't trying to sync your cycle with the moon, because it allows you to create a strong visual reminder of your own patterns.
 You’ll know what you expect and how to nurture yourself through each phase – because you know each week is different.
 You may find that you experience certain emotions, physical sensations, or even discomforts around the same day or week in your cycle.
 Noticing these patterns is essential to understanding yourself a cyclical being, just like the moon.

 This one is my favourite: carve out some time during the month to engage in delightful rituals that honour the moon.
 It could be as simple as lighting a candle and doing some journal-writing.
 During the full moon, reflect on the things that are ripening in your life.
 What new things are you creating and bringing forth in the world?
 On the new moon, reflect on what your intuition is telling you.
 The new moon carries the menstrual energy of the Wise Woman, who invites us to go within.

 Tell me: do you feel called to sync your cycle with the moon?
 Have you tried any of these practices?
 I'd love to hear from you!

-If you are interested in diving deeper into your connection to the moon and maximizing the rhythms of your cycle, check out my Moon Charting Mastery program.
+If you are interested in diving deeper into your connection to the moon and maximizing the rhythms of your cycle, check out my Moon Goddess program.